 Please allow me to introduce myself.
-My name is Tom Harrison and I am Chair of Governors at William Read Primary School and Nursery.
+My name is Jenny McCutcheon and I am Chair of Governors at William Read Primary School and Nursery.

 On behalf of the governing body I would like to welcome you and your child to our school.
 I feel sure that your child will enjoy attending our school and I look forward to meeting you in the future.